myspc-development/art-test/docs/admin/admin-dashboard-ui.md

 ## Role Based Configuration

-Dashboard layouts are stored per role in the `ap_dashboard_widget_config` option.
+Dashboard layouts are stored per role in the `artpulse_dashboard_layouts` option (formerly `ap_dashboard_widget_config`).
 When the editor loads, it fetches the configuration for the selected role via `GET /wp-json/artpulse/v1/layout/{role}`.
 If none is found, it falls back to the default layout defined in the plugin.

 Admins choose a role from the **Role** dropdown before arranging widgets.
 Switching roles reloads the layout and available widgets for that role.